 - Add lime rind, grated zucchini and mix well.

 - Now fold in the flour little at a time.
 I set my mixer to fold and added 2-3 teaspoons of flour at a time.
 Fold in all the flour.

-- Using two teaspoons make round balls of the dough and drop on to the cookie sheet.
+- Using two teaspoons, make round balls of the dough and drop on to the cookie sheet.
 I had to bake in two batches.
-I popped the first tray in the oven and then shaped the rest of the dough into the cookies for the second batch.
+I popped the first tray in the oven and then shaped the rest of the dough for the second batch.

 - Bake the cookies in the pre-heated oven for 14 – 16 minutes until the edges are golden brown.
-Mine were done in 15 minutes.
-Cookies were soft and I liked them.
-If one doesn’t like soft cookies, bake them for another minute.
+Mine were done in 15 minutes and cookies were soft.
+For crispy cookies, bake for another minute.
 Do remember oven temperatures vary from oven to oven.

-- Remove from the oven and let them cool for couple of minutes on the tray and then transfer to a wire rack and let cool completely.
+- Remove from the oven and let the cookies cool for couple of minutes on the tray.
+Then transfer to a wire rack and let cool completely.

 - Store the cookies in an airtight container.

-Recipes posted this day in 2008: Chicken Pakoda and Makha butta with ellipaya miram or corn on the cob with chili garlic butter
+Recipes posted this day in 2008: Makha butta with ellipaya miram or corn on the cob with chili garlic butter